Blue Cash Everyday Review: Cash Back Card with No Annual Fee

 Bonus: Introductory Offers

 This card offers a 0% introductory APR on purchases and balance transfers for the first 15 months of card membership.
 After that, the APR will be a variable rate, currently 12.99% to 21.99%, based on your creditworthiness and other factors.
-Be sure you pay your balance off before the introductory period ends, because the APR for this card can be on the high side.
+Be sure you pay your balance off before the introductory period ends, because the APR for this card can range from 12.99% to 21.99%.

 You can get 50 Reward Dollars after you use your new Card to make $1,000 in purchases within the first 3 months.
 Plus, get one year of Amazon Prime after you sign up for a new membership with your Card and meet the spending requirement in the same time period.
-This is a good bonus offer, especially for frequent online shoppers.
+For frequent onliner shoppers, this is a good bonus offer.

-Once upon a time, Blue Cash cards had a spending threshold that had to be met before cardholders could start to earn cash back.
-Thankfully, American Express altered this policy, so cardholders are now able to quickly accrue cash back rewards with this card.
+Once upon a time, Blue Cash cards had a spending threshold that had to be met before cardholders could start to earn the full cash back.
+Thankfully, American Express altered this policy with this card, so cardholders are now able to accrue cash back rewards with this card at the full rate.

 Cardholders receive extra cash back at US supermarket, at US gas stations and select US department stores, which are some of the most common expenses for many families.
 The rate is 3% cash back at US supermarkets (up to $6,000 per year in purchases) and 2% cash back at US gas stations and select US department stores.
 All other eligible purchases also earn you cash back at the rate of 1%.
 (The first $6,000 of purchases at US supermarkets in a calendar year qualifies for 3% cash back; 1% thereafter.)